 NRCS is a line and staff organization from the Field office through the State Conservationist to the Regional Conservationist, and to the Chief.
 The four Regions are organized geographically as Northeast, Southeast, Central, and West.
 At Headquarters there are two Associate Chiefs, one for Operations and one for Conservation.
-The Associate Chief for Operations supervises Chief Information Officer, Chief Financial Officer, Chief Human Resources Officer, Chief Procurement and Property Officer, Deputy Chief for Strategic Planning and Accountability, Enterprise Business Initiatives and Administrative Enterprise Business Initiatives.
-The Associate Chief for Conservation supervises the Deputy Chief for Soil Science and Resource Assessment, Deputy Chief for Programs, Deputy Chief for Science and Technology, Director of Strategic Natural Resources Initiatives, Director of Gulf Ecosystems, and Director of Public/Private Partnerships.
+The Associate Chief for Operations supervises the Chief of Staff, Chief Information Officer, Chief Financial Officer, Chief Human Resources Officer, Chief Property and Procurement Officer, Deputy Chief for Strategic Planning and Accountability, Enterprise Business Initiatives and Administrative Enterprise Business Initiatives.
+The Associate Chief for Conservation supervises the Chief of Staff, Deputy Chief for Soil Science and Resource Assessment, Deputy Chief for Programs, Deputy Chief for Science and Technology, Strategic Natural Resources Initiatives, Gulf Ecosystems, and Public/Private Partnerships.

-Table 2: NRCS Organizational Chart as of September 30, 2018
+Table 2: NRCS Organizational Chart as of September 30, 2017